tksx1227/get_next_line/README.md

 # get_next_line
 The aim of this project is to make you code a function that returns a line, read from a file descriptor.

-※ In this repository, Mandatory part and Bonus Part have the same implementation.
+※ In this repository, Mandatory part and Bonus part have the same implementation.

 ## Usage